rexebin/classlens/README.md

 ![ClassLens](./classlens.gif "Showcase")

 Class IO is an alternative extension to ClassLens, it shows relationships with its interfaces and parent class in a non-obstructive way.

-Class IO is not a CodeLens provider and therefore it does not require CodeLens to be enabled.
+Unlike ClassLens, Class IO is not a CodeLens provider and therefore it does not require CodeLens to be enabled.

 Class IO analyse document symbols on opening a Typescript/Javascript file and marks the following members in an class: